kusti8/hue-plus/README.md

   -p PORT, --port PORT  The port, defaults to /dev/ttyACM0 -c CHANNEL, --channel CHANNEL
                         The channel, defaults to 1
+  -g GUI, --gui GUI     How many colors of GUI picker
 ```
 And then to have a simple color picker (you must have zenity installed):
 `hue-picker`

+*The default hue.py now includes the color selector, simply set -g to however many colors you want*
 ## Limitations
 No Audio, FPS, CPU temp, GPU temp or Custom, but other than that a perfect replica.